maxhu08/dotman/README.md

 cd dotman
 ```

-Next, to use the script you want find the script you want and the give it execute
+Next, to use the script you want find the script you want and run it.
+You may need
-permissions, then run it.
+to give it execute permissions with chmod

 ```
 cd arch